 When I got ill, I did not have the help I needed to rest and recover.
 I had to go against the advice to rest in order to continue to look after myself.
 I got more and more ill.
-I ended up living severely disabled with ME, bedbound for 14 years.
-I felt that my deterioration was unecessary and I felt hurt that no one stepped forward to ensure that I got enough to eat.
+I ended up living severely disabled with Myalgic Encephalomyelitis, bedbound for 14 years.
+I felt that my deterioration was unnecessary and I felt hurt that no one stepped forward to ensure that I got enough to eat.

 I developed the powerful forgiveness exercises of the release which you can read about in my FREE ebook - Releasing Judgment.)

 Prayer for forgiveness also helped me to keep my heart open.
 I wanted to be able to give and receive blessings instead of living with bitterness.

 This forgiveness article is on self forgiveness.
 The next one is on how to forgive someone else - see links below.